ThatAstronautGuy/SpacesimWebsite/README.md

 ### Current State

  The website is still undergoing it's main development.
 As such, a large portion of the content is lacking.
 New features and content will be added on a regular basis.

+### TOSO:

+  - Fill in content from 'content' branch
+  - Make more content